 Having instant access to information and productivity improvement tools that drive efficiency are essential to keeping an organization operating.

 Consider how having mobile access to facilities information from anywhere could improve the productivity of your facilities team.
 Most plan rooms are not large enough to adhere to social distancing guidelines while enabling teams to gather needed documents.
 And when staff members are working remotely, how are they to access files which are only available on a shared desktop?

-Keeping critical facilities, environment of care, life safety, and emergency management information in a secure, cloud-based system means your staff can work more efficiently and keep your organization operating safely at all times, even when teams are working remotely.
+Keeping critical facilities, environment of care, life safety, and emergency management information in a secure, cloud-based system means your staff works more efficiently and safely, even when teams are working remotely.

 Facilities professionals focus on providing a safe care environment of the highest quality and value to the patient, staff and visitors.
 But keeping that environment safe by manually tracking thousands of pieces of equipment is not only exhausting and stressful, but prone to mistakes.
 These mistakes can be dangerous and costly, and potentially jeopardize compliance status and CMS reimbursements.

-But when technology and automation are used, these same facilities maintenance tasks can be completed faster, leaving the administrative work to be completed instantly and automatically and without human involvement.
-This allows your team to focus on ensuring that safe care environment.
+But when technology and automation are used, these same facility maintenance management tasks can be completed faster, leaving the administrative work to be completed instantly and automatically and without human involvement.
+This allows your team to focus on ensuring a safe care environment.
 Additionally, electronic systems can alert staff as to when critical inspections or maintenance are pending or overdue, providing visibility and peace of mind, while ensuring that nothing gets missed.